amethyst/amethyst/book/src/appendices/a_config_files/arena_config.md

     config: ArenaConfig,
 }
 ```
-We'll need to load the config at start-up, so let's add a `new()` function that takes the path to the RON config file
+We'll need to load the config at start-up, so let's add a `new()` function that takes the path to the Ron
+config file.
 ```rust,ignore
 impl PongBundle {
     pub fn new<P: AsRef<Path>>(path: P) -> Self {